-What is the source of magic?
+What is the true source of magic?
 This deceptively simple question is the cause of as much debate as any religion or philosophy.
-Magic can be harnessed in a number of ways.
-Some accomplish this by studying complex formulas which aid them in understanding the magic that is latent in the world around them.
+Magic can be harnesssed in a number of ways.
+Some accomplish this by studying complex synergies, which aid them in understanding the magic that is latent in the world around them.
 Some bargain with supernatural entities and receive a portion of their magical energy.
 Some rely upon their dedication to a god or higher calling, and are seemingly blessed with divine power in return.
 Is there a discernible difference between magic harnessed through knowledge and magic harnessed through faith and willpower?
 If the gods created all that exists, are they not one in the same?
 The peoples of Templore have found numerous answers to these questions, and yet not all can agree on any of them being correct.

 As far as game mechanics are concerned, In Templore there is no discernible difference between “divine” or “arcane” magic.
 All magic comes from the same source, that source being The Reverie.
 The Reverie is a separate plane of existence, home to the fey and many other supernatural beings, and the fabric of the plane itself is bent to the will of one who uses magic.